minvws/nl-kat-coordination/docs/source/developer-documentation/development-tutorial/creating-report.md

 Let's go to the reports tab, and change our filters again so we can see our Greetings OOI.
 Check one of their boxes and press the _Continue with selection_ button.
 Now in the grid of available report types you can make, you should see 2 options.
 The Findings Report and the Greetings Report.
 Let's check them both and press once more on the _Continue with selection_ button.
 Now you will see a report that includes both the Findings Report and the Greetings report inside a single web page.
 In the top right, you can press the _Export_ button which will make a pdf of your report.
 Including information about every finding of your project.

-If you want to get more information inside your report, make sure to check our documentation about {ref}`Creating reports`.
+If you want to get more information inside your report, make sure to check our documentation about {ref}`developer-documentation/reports:Creating reports`.

 ## Conclusion